 After the PreAgent service is installed, all logging information is available in the system application event log.

-Refreshing the Deployment page causes the discovery tasks to be repeated the page.
-If you do so, the discovery task runs again.
+Refreshing the Deployment page causes the discovery tasks to be repeated

 Possible Cause: It is normal for a Web browser to resend information in order to refresh a page.